AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1. Instagram

-90% of users follow a business account on Instagram.
-5 By scraping Instagram data, businesses can gain valuable insights into their target audience, competitors, and industry trends.
-There are many scraping tools available, including Instagram scrapers and web scraping APIs to extract data from Instagram.
+Instagram scraping provides businesses with valuable insights into their target audience, competitors, and industry trends.
+Many scraping tools are available, including Instagram scrapers and web scraping APIs to extract data from Instagram.

 Instagram provides different API endpoints for businesses and developers to access and get data.
-For example, Instagram Graph API extract metadata and metrics about other Instagram business and creator accounts (Figure 5).
+For example, the Instagram Graph API extracts metadata and metrics about other Instagram businesses and creator accounts.
 However, Instagram uses rate limits to prevent each app and app user from overusing APIs.

 2. TikTok

 TikTok is a popular social media platform for businesses seeking to connect with a younger audience and achieve other market goals, such as influencer marketing and advertising.
-For instance, most of TikTok’s user base comprises Generation Z, which can help businesses build brand awareness and connect with younger millennials.
+Most of TikTok’s user base comprises Generation Z, which can help businesses build brand awareness and connect with younger millennials.

-Twitter is one of the most popular social media platforms worldwide, with 436 million monthly active users in 2022 (Figure 7).
-Twitter data can be a valuable resource for businesses for brand monitoring, trend analysis, and public opinion analysis.
-Several methods for obtaining publicly available Twitter data, including no-code Twitter scrapers, Twitter APIs, and Python scraping libraries.
+X.com (formerly Twitter) data can be valuable for businesses for brand monitoring, trend analysis, and public opinion analysis.
+Publicly available Twitter data can be obtained through no-code scrapers, Twitter APIs, and Python scraping libraries.

-Twitter provides API access to developers, allowing them to retrieve Twitter data, such as tweets and user profiles.
-Twitter API is compatible with various programming languages, including Python and Ruby.
+Twitter provides developers with API access, allowing them to retrieve Twitter data such as tweets and user profiles.
+The Twitter API is compatible with various programming languages, including Python and Ruby.
 To use Twitter’s API, you must first register your application on the Twitter Developer website.

 Next to Read